chifi49/nuxtjs-sqlite-tutorial/README.md

 ]
 ```

-#### 5th step
+### 5th step
 create a folder 'database'
-download `db browser for sqlite`
+download the application `db browser for sqlite`
 [here](https://sqlitebrowser.org/)
-open the application and create a new database and save it inside the 'database' folder with name `db.sqlite`
+open the application and create a new database and save it inside the `database` folder with the name `db.sqlite`
-create a table `users` and add to 2 fields `id` as primary key auto increment and `name` as text type
+while you still have the application open, create a table `users` and add to 2 columns: `id` as primary key auto increment and `name` as text type
 browse the table `users` and enter some data
-then write changes and close the application
+then write changes to the database and close the application

-#### 6th step
+## 6th step
-create a folder `models` and a file `users.js` with the following code
+create a folder `models` and a file `users.js` inside the folder with the following code
 ````
 function users(db){
     this.db = db;